Add RTI's official public key

 apt install#

-For other Linux distributions and for non-root installations, please use the Linux installer.
+This installation method is recommended for Ubuntu and Debian systems with root access.
+For other Linux distributions, and for non-root installations, use the Linux installer.

 1. Add the apt repository#